All Episodes

 They're going to end up with at least 25%, 26%.

-This is all predicted years ago.
+This was all predicted years ago.

-This war benefits nobody and nothing other than the military-industrial complex that needed a new war once we finally withdrew from Afghanistan.
+This war benefits nobody and nothing other than the military industrial complex that needed a new war once we finally withdrew from Afghanistan.

-And it puts Americans in massive danger, not just through all the money we're spending and wasting and the arms we're sending and depleting our own stockpiles, but also the risk of escalation and some kind of nuclear exchange is way too high given what is at stake in this war,
+And it puts Americans in massive danger, not just through all the money we're spending and wasting and the arms we're sending and depleting our own stockpiles, but also the risk of escalation and some kind of nuclear exchange is way too high, given what is at stake in this war, which, as I said, is nothing other than the question of whether some Russians or some Ukrainians are going to rule four provinces or so in eastern Ukraine where the people are Russian speaking,

 Everything is about that.

-And these risk and these costs in life and money are such tragic wastes and far worse, it is gravely dangerous.
+And these risks and these costs and life and money are such tragic wastes.

-Alright, so that concludes our show for this evening.
+All right, so that concludes our show for this evening.

 As a reminder, system update is also available in podcast form.

-For those who have been watching this show, we are needed to say very appreciative, and we hope to see you back tomorrow night and every night at 7 o'clock p.m.
+And we hope to see you back tomorrow night and every night at 7 o'clock p.m.
 Eastern Live, exclusively here on Rumble.

 Export Selection